Find a Local Grass Fed Beef Farm

 A directory of farms and how to know you’ve found the right one

 You probably found this page while looking for a good, local source of grass fed, grass finished beef.
 Maybe you entered “grass fed beef near me” only to be shown a bunch of national brands, ads from meat subscription services, and farms from the other side of the country.
 Don’t worry!
-The map immediately below is an easily searchable directory of actual farms and ranches that sell grass fed, grass finished beef.
+This is an easily searchable directory of actual farms and ranches that sell grass fed, grass finished beef.

-Find a farm in your backyard: If you want a truly local experience, zoom in on wherever you are and click a nearby pin for some photos and a link to that farm’s website.
-But before you do that, keep reading.
-I’m about to tell you what to ask, and what to look for, when you’re trying to figure out if the farm you’ve found is legit.
+It couldn’t be easier – just zoom in click a nearby pin for some photos and a link to that farm’s website and its contact info.
+But before you pick out a farm, keep reading to find out what to ask, and what to look for, when you’re trying to figure out if the grass fed beef is the real thing.

 How beef is sold: by the pound, by the cut, by hanging weight